Key Takeaways

 blueCheck icon

-Best Business Insurance for Tech/IT Companies
+Best Business Insurance for Tech Companies

-The Hartford and NEXT are tied for our top spot as the best small business insurer for tech/IT companies due to their exceptional customer service and comprehensive coverage.
+The Hartford and NEXT are tied for our top spot as the best small business insurer for tech companies due to their exceptional customer service and comprehensive coverage.
 However, we recommend comparing quotes from our other top picks, including biBerk, Simply Business and Nationwide.

 The Hartford969891